There are three major patterns of cognitive decline in Alzheimer's patients.

 Alzheimer's caregivers often ask, how long will it take before the person living with Alzheimer's gets to the end stages.
 I can't answer that one either.

 It does hurt when a caregiver asks, why is the disease progressing so fast in my loved one living with dementia?
-This usually happens when the person seems to be in a more rapid, easy to see (perceive), rate of decline.

 I know caregivers that watched as their loved one declined rapidly, in a year or two.
 And, I know caregivers that cared for more than 20 years.